And over all, the blessed Sun,

-In these hectic, too-bright-and-shiny modern times, and maybe because of the overculture’s dramatic disconnect, I think we need it more than ever.
+In these hectic, too-bright-and-shiny modern times, and maybe because of its dramatic disconnect, I think we need it more than ever.
 So I observe it for the 10 days before and 10 days after Winter Solstice.
 I like this timing because it concludes on New Year’s Eve.

 In the Halcyon Days, we enter a period when we step out of our ordinary cares and the workaday world.
 This ancient practice calls us to pause, honor the rites of Yule, and celebrate with peace and kindness.

-So for the next two or so weeks, that is what exactly I propose we do.
+So for the next several weeks, that is what exactly I propose we do.